-The key is to focus on what you can control in this instance; right here in this very moment.
-And even if all you can control is yourself and how you think and respond to the situation, then that is all you need to help empower your actions moving forward.
+In this instance, the key is to focus on what you can control at this very moment.
+Even if all you can control is yourself and how you think and respond to the situation, then that is all you need to help empower your actions moving forward.
 In fact, if you take nothing else away from this article except for the fact that you are in control of your own perspective and responses, then that is really all you need to help free yourself from falling into the victim mentality trap.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.